ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

   The user can check the states of the OpenManipulator (joint states, kinematics pose).
   ![](/assets/images/platform/openmanipulator/OpenManipulator_GUI2.png)

-  The user can manipulate the OpenManipulator in the joint space.
+  The user can manipulate the OpenManipulator in the [joint space]{: .popup}.
 Enter the joint angles and total time of the trajectory.
 Then click the `send` button.
   ![](/assets/images/platform/openmanipulator/OpenManipulator_GUI3.png)

   The user can manipulate the OpenManipulator in the [task space]{: .popup}.
 Enter the kinematics pose of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
 Then click the `send` button.